Enid Yandell: Social activism

 In addition to her work as an artist, Yandell was committed to improving the lives of others.
 She contributed to the education of future artists by founding in 1908 the Branstock School in Edgartown on Martha's Vineyard in Massachusetts.
 The art school functioned for several summers until her death in 1934.
 Yandell also worked with Appui Aux Artists, an organization which provided affordable meals for those involved in the arts and their families.

 Yandell was an active supporter of women's suffrage, offering her art in exhibits for fundraising efforts.
 She also campaigned for Calvin Coolidge in Massachusetts when he ran for office on a pro-woman suffrage platform in the early 1900s.

 During World War I, Enid Yandell became involved with the Red Cross, and with a French organization for the care of war orphans, La Société des Orphelins de la Guerre.
 After returning to the United States, she served as director of the Bureau of Communications for the American Red Cross in New York, and as chair of the Women's Committee for the Council of National Defense.
 These activities consumed almost all her time; she largely gave up her work as a sculptor to help others.

 Death

 Enid Yandell died in Boston on June 12, 1934.
-She was buried in Louisville, Kentucky, at the Cave Hill Cemetery with her family and next to her sister Maud.
+She was buried in Louisville, Kentucky, at the Cave Hill Cemetery.
 In 2019 Cave Hill Cemetery is part of a Louisville-wide celebration of the legacy of Enid Yandell as a sculptor, social activist, and suffrage leader.
 The collaboration, known as Enid Yandell: A Life of Art and Activism, involves an array of Louisville cultural and historical institutions and artists to present a comprehensive study of Yandell on the 150th anniversary of her birth.
-Plans include Olmstead's Louisville and Celebrating 150 Years of Enid Yandell: A Life of Art and Activism at the Frazier History Museum; Breaking the Mold: Sculptor Enid Yandell's Early Life, an exhibit at the Filson Historical Society; Kentucky Women: Enid Yandell, an exhibit at the Speed Art Museum; ENID: Generations of Women Sculptors, an exhibit at the Louisville Free Public Library and Bellarmine University about a collective of female sculptors formed in 1993 in honor of Yandell; and Interwoven: A Tribute to Enid Yandell, an exhibit of work by members of ENID: Generations of Women Sculptors at Louisville's 21C Museum Hotel.